Other wildlife in Olav's Wood: Fungi, Lichens and Mycetozoa

 Here is the beginning of several lists of organisms in Olav's Wood: fungi, lichens and mycetozoa ("slime molds").
 There are many more species, and records would be appreciated.

-Thanks to Lee Johnson for most of these records.
+Thanks to Lee Johnson for most of these records and photographs.

 - Ascocoryne sarcoides - Purple jellydisc

 - Tremella encephala - a parasite on another fungus species

 Lichens are compound organisms consisting of fungi together with algae and/or cynobacteria, living together symbiotically and acting as a single organism.
 Lichens in Olav's Wood include:

 - Graphis scripts - Script Lichen

 Mycetozoa, also called "slime molds", are strange creatures.
 They have a variety of life-cycles and structures, but all reproduce by spores.
 In some species, at certain stages of their life-cycle, they can detect food sources and move towards them.
 Lee Johnson has found several species in Olav's Wood.
 Photographs below from Lee (click for larger images).

 - Stemonitis fusca